dgoldman0/homeless/nation_vox/writing_prompts.md

 ### 14. **Invent a universal rule that everyone must follow—but it must seem unnecessary at first.**

 Create a law or practice that all people must follow, but which might seem odd or pointless at first glance.
 Then build the case—slowly, with examples and implications—for how this rule transforms people, systems, or relationships in meaningful ways.
-The best essays will show how small changes in behavior can ripple outward, and will reward slow thinking, subtle insight, and creative reasoning.

 ---